laemmy/APRS-via-LoRa/README.md

 # APRS-via-LoRa-Gateway
 This script is forwarding received APRS-Packets to APRS-IS (http://www.aprs-is.net/).
-It was written in five minutes because I need the simple way to check the range of the LoRa-Modems which I have bought.
+It was written in five minutes because I need a simple way to check the range of the LoRa-Modems which I have bought.

 # Quickstart